-For project validation to be completed successfully, evidence must be supplied to the validators to show that proactive stakeholder engagement has taken place.
-Project developers must proactively engage at an early stage with local communities, neighbouring properties and any other important but potentially hard-to-reach stakeholders.
+Project developers must proactively engage at an early stage with local communities, neighbouring properties and any other important but potentially marginalised groups.
 In some instances, a public consultation may be required (see Guidance section below, specifically Scottish Land Commission's Land Rights and Responsibilities Protocol).
 It is important that project developers use a range of approaches appropriate to the context.
 This may include the local newspaper, social media, and notifying relevant local representative bodies such as community or parish councils.